egovernment/eregistrations/README.md

 git remote add main git@github.com:egovernment/eregistrations-*.git
 ```

-Be sure to replace `eregistrations-*` with exact name of eregistrations project you're gonna develop.
+Be sure to replace `eregistrations-*` with exact name of eregistrations project you're going to work on.

 After _main_ repository is configured, you can update your fork by executing following commands.

-* `git checkout master` (switch to master branch)
+* `git checkout master` (switch to master branch of your fork)
 * `git pull main master` (pull and merge changes from origin repository)
 * `git push` (push merged changes to github)
 * `git checkout name-of-your-working-branch` (switch to your working branch)